egoist/poi/README.md

 Type: `boolean`<br>
 Default: `false`

-Prevent from genertaing html files, it's set to `true` in `--umd` and `--cjs` mode.
+Prevent from generating html files, it's set to `true` in `--umd` and `--cjs` mode.
 But you can override it.

 #### outputAssetsPath